JorgeFilipePinto/JorgeFilipePinto/README.md

 I consider myself a very hard working person.
 I loveto participate in team projects and always strivemyself to contribute in the best way.
 I am mainlyinterested in programming projects.
+I speak:
+- Portuguese (Native)
+- English B1 (but I am in formation constantly)
+- Deutsh (I started in this year (2024)
+- Spanish (a little, I was in Spain during two years)

 # My Skills
 - Programming